 On a two-lane dual carriageway you should stay in the left-hand lane.
 Use the right-hand lane for overtaking or turning right.
 After overtaking, move back to the left-hand lane when it is safe to do so.

-On a three-lane dual carriageway, you may use the middle lane or the right-hand lane to overtake but return to the middle and then the left-hand lane when it is safe.
+On a dual carriageway with three or more lanes, you may use the middle lanes or the right-hand lane to overtake but you should return to the middle lanes and then the left-hand lane when it is safe to do so.

 Climbing and crawler lanes.
 These are provided on some hills.
 Use this lane if you are driving a slow-moving vehicle or if there are vehicles behind you wishing to overtake.
 Be aware of the signs and road markings which indicate the lane is about to end.

-Cycle lanes.
-These are shown by road markings and signs.
+Cycle lanes and cycle tracks.
+Cycle lanes are shown by road markings and signs.
 You MUST NOT drive or park in a cycle lane marked by a solid white line during its times of operation.
 Do not drive or park in a cycle lane marked by a broken white line unless it is unavoidable.
 You MUST NOT park in any cycle lane whilst waiting restrictions apply.

 Bus lanes.
 These are shown by road markings and signs that indicate which (if any) other vehicles are permitted to use the bus lane.
 Unless otherwise indicated, you should not drive in a bus lane during its period of operation.
 You may enter a bus lane to stop, to load or unload where this is not prohibited.

 High-occupancy vehicle lanes and other designated vehicle lanes.
 Lanes may be restricted for use by particular types of vehicle; these restrictions may apply some or all of the time.
 The operating times and vehicle types will be indicated on the accompanying traffic signs.
 You MUST NOT drive in such lanes during their times of operation unless signs indicate that your vehicle is permitted (see ‘Traffic signs’).